Bulk and so much more

 Terminals with regular liner services

 For seagoing ships, North Sea Port offers permanent liner services to Central and South America, along with service to nearly the entire Mediterranean region and European coast for the shortsea sector.
-There are numerous inland shipping and rail connections as well, including a permanent rail connection between North Sea Port and China.
+There are numerous inland shipping and rail connections as well.
 North Sea Port has a number of multimodal terminals to serve these modalities.

 A list of the regular liner services and multimodal terminals in North Sea Port can be found via the link below.